Wood Flooring Room Ideas

-Hardwood floors with higher scratch and dent resistance, like the Bruce Dundee collection, are a great option for everyday use.
+Wood flooring with higher scratch and dent resistance, like the Bruce Dundee collection, is a great option for everyday use.
 Dundee hardwood flooring is coated with Dura-Luster Plus, a multi-layer finish that offers our highest level of protection.

 Solid hardwood flooring is a popular choice for bedrooms because of its timelessness and the lifetime of value it brings.
 Solid hardwood or premium engineered hardwood collections like our Bruce Turlington Signature Series will sound more quiet when you walk on them.
 Depending on the size of the room, wide-width planks, like those in our Bruce Turlington American Exotics collection, can create a sense of openness, while narrow strips can feel cozier.